 Botox® is an excellent treatment for the horizontal forehead and vertical frown lines.
 A more permanent solution to address both the lines as well as the drooping brow is a forehead lift (also called a brow lift).
 A forehead lift can restore the brows to a more youthful position, decrease excess upper lid skin slightly, and soften frown lines.

 As middle age approaches, the effects of gravity start to become apparent as sagging in various areas of the face.
 In the region of the cheeks (referred to by physicians as “midface”), this sagging, combined with a gradual loss of facial volume, results in a hollow appearance below the eyes and deepening of the folds that extend upward from the corner of the mouth to the nose.
-When these changes are mild, significant improvement can be achieved by filling in the hollows and depressions with injectable fillers such as Restylane©.
+When these changes are mild, significant improvement can be achieved by filling in the hollows and depressions with injectable fillers such as Juvederm Restylane©.
 However, for more permanent and significant improvement, the mid-face lift is recommended.

 The endoscopic mid-face lift is considered to be one of the most significant advances in the field of facial plastic surgery in recent years.
 Prior to the development of this procedure, surgeons had no reliable or consistent method of managing mid-facial descent.
 The safe and effective performance of this operation requires an expert knowledge of facial anatomy and advanced surgical training.
-Dr. Thompson performs this procedure endoscopically (small incisions using a camera), and completed his training in facial plastic surgery with one of the pioneers of mid-facial surgery.

 For patients with early signs of midfacial and brow ptosis or sagging, a full endoscopic forehead and midface lift may not be necessary.
 For such patients, a moderate degree of lateral brow and midface elevation can be achieved with the temporal lift.
 To use popular jargon, the temporal lift could be aptly renamed “mini mid-face lift.”
 As with the forehead and midface lift, because a camera is used during the surgery, the incisions are small and hidden within the hair.
 Recovery is on the order of 7-10 days.
 Because of the many options available, navigating this decision process can be difficult.
-During the consultation, Dr. Thompson will perform a comprehensive analysis, and with the input of each patient, an appropriate recommendation will be made.
+During the consultation, your surgeon will perform a comprehensive analysis, and with the input of each patient, an appropriate recommendation will be made.
 Please visit the endoscopic forehead lift and mid-face lift pages to learn more about the surgical approach and treatable areas for these procedures.